-In modern society, capital important production. plays an part in permanent improvements It includes all man-made aids to production, land.
-Expenditure on health. education and training. labour-saving to machines. land-saving machines (i.e. tractors dispense with bullocks and the land used for their fodder, cultivation or grazing, etc.) Thus, the qualitative and capital can be used to make up for quantitative deficiencies of aids raises labour.
-Capital not only production but it output.
+In modern society, important part in production. capital plays an includes It all man-made aids to production, permanent improvements land.
+Expenditure on health, education and training, labour-saving to machines. land-saving machines (i.e. tractors dispense with bullocks and the land used for their fodder, cultivation or grazing, etc.) capital can be used to make the qualitative and up for quantitative deficiencies of labour.
+Capital not only aids production but it raises output.
 So to increase the national income rapidly, capital is very vital.

-The volume of capital in a country decides the methods of production the stage of economic advancement.
-In modern industry and and its trade, the ratio of capital to labour is high.
-Where less capital is used, it means inferior techniques and low stage of development.
-When the country increases, to maintain the existing living standards population of a to increase it, more capital has to be accumulated.
-For capital and to accumulated it is necessary that a country be does not consume its entire production, but saves a part of it.
-It would mean lower consumption immediately. but would increase the productive capacity of the nation. capital accumulation involves waiting or postponing So. consumption.
-Income is saved, so long as it is not consumed or spent.
+The volume of capital in a country decides the methods of production the stage of its economic advancement.
+In modern industry and and capital to labour is high.
+Where less capital is used, trade, the ratio of it means inferior techniques and low stage of development.
+When the population of a country increases, to maintain the existing living standards accumulated.
+For capital more capital and to increase it, has to be to be accumulated it is necessary that a country does not consume its entire production, but saves a part of it.
+It would mean lower consumption immediately, but would increase the productive capacity of the nation.
+So. accumulation involves waiting consumption. capital or postponing Income is saved, so long as it is not consumed or spent.
 So capital formation depends upon the savings of a community.
-The rate of capital formation depends upon a) security of life and property and b) stability Given these two conditions, savings will depend upon of currency. the following factors:
+The rate of capital formation depends upon a) security of life and property and b) stability of currency.
+Given these two conditions, savings will depend upon the following factors:

-1.Power to save: The source of savings is income.
+- 1. Power to save: The source of savings is income.
 A person's capacity to save depends on his income. as also the size of his family and the standard of living to which he is accustomed.
 The low level of savings in India is due to miserably low income levels.
-If income of a society is unevenly distributed that would promote greater savings from the high income ranges.

-2.Desire to save: Savings are possible only if there is some inducement.
-People save to provide against old age, to leave a handsome legacy to their children. to raise themselves in social status. etc. People who are miserly by nature cannot but save.
-Institutions save to build up a reserve, to provide against loss, to strengthen their competitive power or to exercise political pressure.

-3.Institutional The existence factors: of banking institutions promotes savings.
+If income of a society is unevenly distributed that would promote greater savings from the high income ranges. - 2.Desire to save: Savings are possible only if there is some inducement.
+People save to provide against old age, to leave a handsome legacy to their children, to raise themselves in social status, etc. People who are miserly by nature cannot but save.
+Institutions save to build up a reserve, to provide against loss, to strengthen their competitive power or to exercise political pressure. - 3.Institutional factors: The existence of banking institutions promotes savings.
 They mobilise the savings of the people.
-Employment in certain institutions it compulsory contribution the carries with to provident which is a kind of compulsory saving.
-Insurance companies convince fund. the people of the need for saving.
-The system of dowry payment in a society compels people to save and makes them reconciled to social circumstances.

-4. Interest rates: The rate of interest is both the cause and effect of savings. it is the cause as high rates encourage and low rates discourage savings.
-It is the effect, when there are many people eager because to save, the rate would be low.
-Savings when sometimes hoarded. they do not multiply.
-When they are sunk in ornaments and jewellery they are wasteful consumption.
-Thus, capital formation a function of income, is spending habits, social institutions, family attachment, people's outlook, 'existence of peace and confidence.
+Employment in certain institutions carries with it compulsory contribution to the provident fund, which is a kind of compulsory saving.
+Insurance companies convince the people of the need for saving.
+The system of dowry payment in a society compels people to save and makes them reconciled to social circumstances. - 4.
+Interest rates: The rate of interest is both the cause and effect of savings. it is the cause as high rates encourage and low rates discourage savings.
+It is the effect, because when there are many people eager to save, the rate would be low.
+Savings when sometimes hoarded they do not multiply.
+When they are sunk in ornaments and jewellery they wasteful consumption.
+Thus, capital formation is a function of income, spending habits, social institutions, family attachment, people's outlook, 'existence of peace and confidence.
 If the economic development of a country is slow and arrested due to low rate of capital formation, the Government has to provide necessary incentives.